About this privacy notice

 The OfS will also match this data with the following special category data received from HESA and students’ ILR, but these are not processed by Ipsos MORI:

 - religion (if applicable)

 We can assure you that you will NOT be identifiable in any published results.

-Responses to the NSS will be retained indefinitely by the OfS for use in producing statistical analysis and research into quality and student experience, and trends in higher education.
-The information will not be used to make any decisions about individuals and any reports we publish will not include individualised data.
+Pseudonymised responses to the NSS will be retained indefinitely by the OfS for use in producing statistical analysis and research into quality and student experience, and trends in higher education.
+The information will not be used to make any decisions about individuals and any reports the OfS publish will not include individualised data.

 The OfS and Ipsos MORI take responsibilities to keep your personal information secure very seriously.
 As such, we take every reasonable precaution to ensure your information is protected from loss, theft or misuse.
 These precautions include appropriate physical security of our offices, controlled access to computer systems and use of secure, encrypted internet connections when collecting personal information.

 The OfS has a number of security measures in place to protect your personal information, including accreditation to the Cyber Essentials PLUS standard for cyber security, and mandatory staff training in data protection and information security on joining OfS and then on an annual basis.

 Ipsos MORI has regular internal and external audits of its information security and is registered to the International Standard for Information Security, ISO 27001.
 Ipsos MORI is a member of the Market Research Society, which means they sign up to carrying out market research in an ethical and compliant way.

 How do I opt out of being contacted by Ipsos MORI to complete the survey?